GordonLElliott/Easy-PQXX-Build-for-Windows-Visual-Studio/README.md

 libraries, but also creates appropriate property sheet for use of the library, installs the libraries and DLLs in a standardized location (usually C:\Program Files\libpqxx), and automatically asks for admin privileges.
+It places the library in a named subdirectory of libpqxx install, so that variously configured installs have different names.
 Furthermore it organizes the installation as a single directory with include and 'share' directories (with documentation), but the lib directory has both a Debug and Release subdirectory with the respective library.
+(The simplified example above wound up with two copies of the include and the documentation directories.)

 This batch file has a top section to allow the user to configure the build.
 As noted in the batch file, it should be copied to the top level directory